EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

 **soft_rate_limit** and **hard_rate_limit** -- In level style compaction, each level has its compaction score.
 Once compaction score is bigger than 1, we trigger the compaction.
 In case the score for any level is bigger than soft_rate_limit, we will slow down writes.
 If score is bigger than hard_rate_limit, writes will be stopped until the compaction for that level reduces its score.

 ## Prefix databases
+RocksDB keeps all data sorted and supports ordered iteration.
+However, some applications don't need the keys fully sorted.
+They are only interested about ordering keys with common prefix.

+Those applications can benefit of configuring prefix_extractor for the database.

+**prefix_extractor** -- A SliceTransform object that defines key prefixes.
+Key prefixes are then used to perform some interesting optimizations:
+1. Define prefix bloom filters, which can reduce read amplification of prefix range queries (give me all keys that start with prefix `XXX`).
+Make sure to also define **Options::filter_policy**.
+2. Use hash map based memtables to avoid costs of binary search in memtables.
+3. Add hash index to table files to avoid costs of binary search in table files.
+For more details on (2) and (3), see "Custom memtable and table factories".
+Make sure to check comments about prefix_extractor in `include/rocksdb/options.h`.

 ## Custom memtable and table factories
 TODO